webx-plus/WebX-Specification/docs/htmlpp/hr.md

 parent: HTML++
 ---
 # HR

-A horizontal rule aka a horizontal line.\
+A horizontal rule, also known as a horizontal line.\
 Self-closing.

 ```html